daxschoof/interpreter-go-book/README.md

-# Interpreter in Go
+# Monkey Interpreter
----
-### Building a tree-walking interpreter using "Writing an Interpreter in Go"
+Building a tree-walking interpreter using "Writing an Interpreter in Go"

 ## Chapter 1 - Lexers
 Source Code --> Tokens --> Abstract Syntax Tree